tsuipz/text-validator-extension/README.md

-# Text Validator
+# Text Validator Extension

-This extensions focuses on transforming uppercase text to lowercase text to ensure that screen readers are not causing issues.
+This extension focuses on transforming uppercase text to lowercase text to ensure that screen readers are not causing issues.

 ## Features